 - Try to add your Nest thermostat to your account in the app again.

 Note: Every router is different.
 You may need to consult your router’s user manual for specific instructions on how to restart your router.

-6. Check the settings on your Wi-Fi router or access point
+5. Check the settings on your Wi-Fi router or access point

-High firewall security or parental controls can block communication with Nest servers.
+Restrictive firewall security or parental control settings on your Wi-Fi router can sometimes block communication with Nest servers.